In the Rapids

 M. Knoedler & Co., New York (acquired in 1905)

 Henriette H. Failing, Portland, Oregon, 1905 (acquired from the above)

-Mrs. Lydia Pratt Babbott Stokes, Moorestown, New Jersey (wife of the above)
+Mrs. Lydia Pratt Babbott Stokes, Moorestown, New Jersey (acquired by descent from the above)

 “I shall be all through my work by July… and shall loaf about in different places, Canada preferred.” -Winslow Homer

 Winslow Homer’s love of the great outdoors profoundly impacted his life and his art.
 Often accompanied by his brother, Charles, Homer traveled throughout North America, exploring places such as the Adirondack Mountains in New York, Florida, the Bahamas and Canada.
 These trips not only allowed Homer to partake in the leisure activities of hunting and sport fishing that he so loved, but also provided him opportunities to paint the bucolic landscape he encountered.
 Beginning in the 1890s, Homer made at least three trips to the Canadian province of Quebec.
 He ultimately produced two oil paintings and approximately 50 watercolors inspired by the scenery and people he observed there.

 While in Quebec, the Homer brothers most often visited the fishing sites at Laurentides and the Saguenay River, both of which became more accessible to tourists by the last decades of the 19th century as completed railway systems allowed for more convenient travel.
 In the Rapids likely portrays the outlet of the Saguenay into Lake St. John know as the Grand Discharge, which was characterized by turbulent waters and dramatic waterfalls.
 Likely executed during his second Canadian sojourn, In the Rapids effortlessly captures the dynamic character and raw beauty of this distinctive landscape, while also demonstrating Homer’s technical mastery of the watercolor medium.